 We here at Consumer Defense Programs strive to keep our members up to date with the best information possible to help stop illegal foreclosures.
 The latest findings (that are winning in court and are getting settlements) is our findings in what’s known as Credit Default Swaps.

 You see, when Wall Street securitized loans…ANYONE (and I mean ANYONE) can buy an insurance policy against a loan in the event that that loan defaults.
 Under a traditional insurance framework, only a party with a vested interest can buy an insurance policy, but this is not the case in a credit default swap.
-Let’s say you own 1/100th of the loan (meaning you are one of 100 investors in the pool), you can buy a credit default swap policy for the full face value of the loan….such that in the event that the loan defaults, you get paid in full.
+Check out this company to see a great business model Wunder-Mold, Inc. Let’s say you own 1/100th of the loan (meaning you are one of 100 investors in the pool), you can buy a credit default swap policy for the full face value of the loan….such that in the event that the loan defaults, you get paid in full.

 Let me repeat that in case you missed it.